 Daikin has been operating in Australia for more than 45 years, so they’ll likely know a thing or two about the harsh Australian climate.
 Daikin offers four ranges of ducted reverse-cycle air conditioning systems, including:

 - Premium Inverter Ducted: designed with R22 retrofit capability and suited for small to large houses

 - Inverter Ducted: a compact design for small to large houses, ideal for installation where the roof and outdoor space is limited

 - Slim-Line Ducted: suited for narrow ceiling spaces

-- Bulkhead System: designed for those looking at a discreet installation, in particular drop ceilings or shallow ceilings
+- Bulkhead System: designed for those looking at a discreet installation, particularly drop ceilings or shallow ceilings

-Some of the features Daikin offers within its range include a Night Quiet Mode to reduce outdoor noise levels while you sleep and automatic airflow adjustment, plus an automatic fan speed selection to suit the set temperature.
-For existing homes it has a retrofit system, which means you can purchase a new system but use the existing pipework and wiring.
+Some of the features Daikin offers within its range include a Night Quiet Mode to reduce outdoor noise levels while you sleep, automatic airflow adjustment, plus an automatic fan speed selection to suit the set temperature.
+For existing homes, it has a retrofit system which means you can purchase a new system but use the existing pipework and wiring.

 Fujitsu General Ducted Air Conditioning